Phnom Kulen – More Than Just a Mountain

 Religion

-For many Khmer, Phnom Kulen is a sacred place where the forces of nature and the divine converge.
 On the summit stands the Preah Ang Thom Temple, home to the famous reclining Buddha statue.
-This pagoda remains an important pilgrimage site for both Hindus and Buddhists, who visit it regularly from around the world.
+Today, this pagoda remains an important pilgrimage site for both Hindus and Buddhists, reflecting the long continuity and transformation of religious practice on the mountain, where earlier Shaivite traditions gradually merged with Buddhist beliefs.

 Nature